Hecate2/Ignareo-ISML-auto-voter/README.md

 To control the network IO process of voting, or use IGN for other purposes, write your own codes in **Voter.py**.
 To deploy multiple processes of servers, change **portList** in Ammunition.py, IgnaleoA.py and captchaServer.py.
 To change which characters to vote for, modify **charaSelector.py**.
 To tackle Cloudflare IUAM firewall (Checking your browser before…) with IgnaleoA, try to extract the JavaScript carefully, using **aiocfscrape.py**.
 The original version offered by https://github.com/pavlodvornikov/aiocfscrape have been disabled since Cloudflare changes the firewall very often.
 You may refer to all the resources from Github to bypass the firewall.

+## The I/O engines:
+IgnaleoG uses `gevent` making your `socket` asynchronous.
+It means you can feed gevent with multi-thread web spider codes (typically `requests`) and enjoy asynchronous performance.
+In principle you can even connect to databases asynchronously.
+The event loop of gevent on different platforms is documented at http://www.gevent.org/loop_impls.html .
+According to the page, Windows users now have libuv!
+IgnaleoA uses the classical Python library `asyncio`.
+The codes in IgnaleoA have to be literally asynchronous with `async def`, `ensure_future`, `await` and  `add_callback`.

 ## Accessories:
 **ISMLnextGen**, which contains some prototypes and basic code blocks, is the lab for the development of IGN.